Pr13it/Pr13it/README.md

-- 👋 Hi, I’m @Pr13it
+- 👋 Hi, I’m @Prit
-- 👀 I’m interested in development stuff
+- 👀  Interested in computers and how all things operate

-- 🌱 I’m currently learning web development
+- 🌱  Currently learning everything

 - 📫 How to reach me  pritmukherjee63@gmail.com